SAR TO PKR and other currency rates in Pakistan

-AED TO PKR and other currency rates in Pakistan – 28 Oct 2023buying exchange rate is PKR 74.8 per Pakistan Open Market and SAR TO PKR selling exchange rate for 1 Riyal is PKR 75.8.
-Updated on, 28 October, 2023.Exchange rates fluctuate all the time, depending on worldwide supply and demand.
+buying exchange rate is PKR 74.8 per Pakistan Open Market and SAR TO PKR selling exchange rate for 1 Riyal is PKR 75.8.
+Updated on, 29 October, 2023.Exchange rates fluctuate all the time, depending on worldwide supply and demand.

 Understanding the rate exchange for your currency this page might assist you in converting currency at the best possible rate., Pakistan’s top currency rates portal provides you up to date exchange rates of Pakistan.
 Open market currency exchange rates in Pakistan are not quite the same as open market, especially dollar rates.
 In Pakistan Banks generally charge a higher exchange rate on the currency.
 We timely update Inter-bank currency rates on our website.